 Vern and Maxine started this winery in 1997, and in the intervening years have become a fixture of the local wine scene.
 From raucous tasting events, to supplying world class pinot noir grapes to other wineries, to their ever-growing selection of their own world-class wines, they continue to impress.
 They recently completed a new tasting room, overlooking one of the best views of the Anderson Valley around, and adding to the experience for visitors.

-The energy here is different than a typical stuffy tasting room – a cartoon duck greets you with the exclamation “Too Tense?
+The energy here is different from a typical tasting room – a cartoon goose greets you with the exclamation “Too Tense?
 Toulouse!”, and the staff here does everything to make that a reality.
 Walk into the tasting room and you’ll likely find a gaggle of people laughing, drinking, and excitedly discussing the wines with friends and nearby strangers.
-On most days Vern himself will be making the rounds, pouring tasters, answering questions, and generally engaging his visitors to make sure they have an amazing time.
-One of Vern’s gifts is his ability to never speak down to his guests.
-As a result you will often find yourself educated on something you never would have thought was within your comprehension – the finer points of French oak selection for barrels, for example, down to individual forests and what makes them more suitable for certain grapes.
+On most days Vern himself will be making the rounds, pouring tasters, answering questions, and generally making sure his visitors have an amazing time.
+Vern has a gift for making the process of winemaking comprehensible to his guests, whatever their level of expertise.
+As a result you will often find yourself captivated by delightful details you had never considered – the finer points of French oak selection for barrels, for example, down to individual forests and what makes them more suitable for certain grapes.

 Toulouse offers a handful of varietals for you to taste, though pinot noir is the star here, as in much of Mendocino.
-Try the gewürztraminer and the pinot gris to get a taste of the Alsace varietals the Anderson Valley is quickly becoming known for, and if they have them, sample the rosé wines and petite sirah as well.
+Try the gewürztraminer and the pinot gris to get a taste of the Alsace varietals the Anderson Valley is quickly becoming known for, and, if available when you visit, sample the rosé wines and petite sirah as well.